 Charles B. Duke has served as an independent director on our Board of Directors since February 2016.
-In addition, during the past five years, Mr. Duke has served as an independent director and independent trustee, as applicable, of Industrial Property Trust ("IPT") and AREIT.
+In addition, during the past five years, Mr. Duke has served as an independent director and independent trustee, as applicable, of IPT prior to its liquidation and AREIT.
 Mr. Duke is currently Founder and Chief Executive Officer of To Table Inc. ("To Table"), a retailer of specialty gourmet foods.
 Prior to founding To Table in November 2014, Mr. Duke was involved in the management of two ink jet cartridge remanufacturers and aftermarket suppliers.
 Mr. Duke served as the Executive Vice President of IJR, Inc. in Phoenix, Arizona from October 2012 to July 2014 and as Founder, President and Chief Executive Officer of Legacy Imaging, Inc., from 1996 through 2012.
-Mr. Duke has been active in entrepreneurial and general business activities since 1980 and has held several executive and management roles throughout his career, including Founder, President and Owner of Careyes Corporation, a private bank, registered investment advisor and a member of the Financial Industry Regulatory Authority ("FINRA") based in Denver, Colorado, Chief Financial Officer at Particle Measuring Systems, a global technology leader in the environmental monitoring industry based in Boulder, Colorado, and Vice President of Commercial Loans at Colorado National Bank.
-Mr. Duke also spent four years with Kirkpatrick Pettis, the investment banking subsidiary of Mutual of Omaha, as Vice President of Corporate Finance, involved primarily in mergers and acquisitions, financing and valuation activities.
-Mr. Duke graduated from Hamilton College with a Bachelor's Degree in Economics and English.
+Mr. Duke has been active in entrepreneurial and general business activities since 1980 and has held several executive and management roles throughout his career, including Founder, President and Owner of Careyes Corporation, a private bank, registered investment advisor and a member of FINRA based in Denver, Colorado, Chief Financial Officer at Particle Measuring Systems, a global technology leader in the environmental monitoring industry based in Boulder, Colorado, and Vice President of Commercial